alkindli/alkindli/README.md

    So on the "JFK". - The speed on computer is increased by six parts in this operating system.
 Name them here:
+   Its already modified for it, but times that its programming.